 She follows well with her hand on my shoulder, allowing it to gradually creep around the back of my neck.
 With my arm wrapped around her, I hold her other hand close to my chest, looking into her eyes, pointlessly fantasizing that she's older.
 When she sighs and rests her cheek on my chest, I ask if she's tired and she just shakes her head, holding me tighter.

 No other men try to cut in and we dance like this until I spot Garrett glaring at me.
 We are one of only a dozen couples left on the floor and he's made an incorrect assumption.

 "Garrett's giving me the eye, warning me I'm too old for you."

 "Hey."
 She touches her finger to my jaw.
-"If I want to dance with a good looking man, I'll do it.
-I'm no child."
+"If I want to dance with a good-looking man, I'll do it.
+I'm not a child."

 I smile at her compliment, almost forgetting Garrett's accusing stare, until reality sobers me again.

 "Nevertheless, he's right.
 I don't know what I was thinking.
 How old are you, Bella?"

 "Twenty-one, but we're only dancing."

 "Jesus, I'm thirty-six."
 I sigh, just thinking about it.